CS-433/Road_Segmentation/README.md

 ## Structure of files

 The folder **MLprojet** has to be download and run on Google Colab to use the GPU or one's computer.
-Make sure that the files of ML_project are identical to the file structure shown below, before trying to run the code.
+Make sure that the files of ML_project are identical to the file structure shown below, before trying to run the code one the computer.
 It contains several sub-folders:

 ML project